ilguarne/app-agent-project/README.md

 # 🧠 App Agentic AI

-App Agentic AI helps technical users understand how a software repository works — without having to manually explore the entire source code.
+App Agentic AI helps technical users understand how a software repository works, without having to manually explore the entire source code.

 It automatically analyzes project files, builds a relational model of entities,